 Why play shooters on Nintendo's hybrid console if you've already got an Xbox, PlayStation, or PC?
 Well, the portability of playing on-the-go makes Nintendo Switch shooters extremely convenient.

 Whether it's your only console or you're just looking for shooter action while traveling, you have plenty of great options.
-Here are our picks for the best Nintendo Switch shooter games worth playing.
+Here are my picks for the best Nintendo Switch shooter games worth playing!

 Another collection of three games in one, BioShock: The Collection is a great way to revisit these games.
 Or, if you're like me and still haven't gotten around to playing through all of them, actually play through them at all.
 And given how well-regarded the BioShock franchise is, you don't want to miss out on this experience!